 Also Read: Best Motherboards with Integrated Graphics

 Motherboards have form factor.
 Some are large some are smaller.
-For the purpose of photo editing, you can stick with the smaller range of motherboards.
+For the purpose of photo editing on a budget, you can stick with the smaller range of motherboards.

 We recommend you stick with either Micro ATX or mini ITX motherboards - Mini ITX being the smaller of the two.
 A small motherboard means you would not only have a compact build, but the chassis you procure for it would also cost much less.

-Mini ITX motherboards are generally more expensive than the an average budget micro ATX motherboard however, they have much smaller form factor.
+Mini ITX motherboards are generally more expensive than an average budget micro ATX motherboard, however, they have a much smaller form factor.

 They have a dimension of 6.7 x 6.7 inches making the smallest of the standard PC motherboards.

-These are great for compact PC systems and are great if you do not have a very high expansion requirements.
-Most of these motherboard do come with a built in WiFi.
+These are great for compact PC systems and are great if you do not have a very high expansion requirement.
+Most of these motherboards do come with built-in WiFi.

-For photo editing a premium monitor, a fast processor, a good amount of RAM and an entry to mid range graphics card is more important than the motherboard.
+For photo editing, a premium monitor, a fast processor, a good amount of RAM is far more important than the motherboard.

 Therefore, if you have a limited budget then it is better to focus your finances on other critical components and not just on the motherboard.

-Again, you would only need a high end motherboard if you ever plan to game or perform something more advanced on your PC.
+Again, you would only need a high-end motherboard if you ever plan to game, video edit or photo edit on an expert level.

-Also, you should note that should you choose to go for newer standard and protocols like having a motherboard that conforms to the PCIe v4.0 protocol, has latest USB 3.2 Gen 2 ports, WiFi 6 etc, then the price tag will naturally be higher.
+Also, you should note that should you choose to go for newer standards and protocols like having a motherboard that conforms to the PCIe v5.0 protocol, has the latest USB 3.2 Gen 2x2 or USB 4.0 ports, WiFi 6, etc., then the price tag will naturally get higher.

 Here we looked at some of the best motherboards for photo editing.
-As you may have noticed and as mentioned earlier, most of the motherboards here are entry level ones.
+As you may have noticed most of the motherboards here are entry-level ones - mid-range.

-However, for most professionals photo editors, a simple motherboard that can support sufficient amount of RAM and the latest processors would be more than enough.
+However, for most professional photo editors, a simple motherboard that can support a sufficient amount of RAM and the latest processors would be more than enough.